kim-zhong/dendrogram-clustering-in-c-implementation-/README.md

 #The image in the repo shows that I have a high achievement in the data structure and algo couses and the assignment is purely done by myself without any assistance from others.

-# For testing reason, the Dijkstra's algo is in the Ass2_file folder and the centrality measuremnet and LcWlliam are in the testing folder.